tylerpcarter/inls161/schedule/reveal-and-audacity.md

 ### Markdown source

-You will need to put your markdown source into the newly cloned repo directory.
+IF you are starting from Markdown, you will need to put your markdown source into the newly cloned repo directory.

 You will need to specify some variables.